 WHAT YOU WILL LEARN

-identify the goal of active footprintingrecognize the different types of footprintingrecognize the purpose of passive footprintingidentify the term used for Google keywords to locate sensitive information on the Internetidentify tools used to help with Google Dork searchesrecognize how to locate a specific document on the Internet
+recognize the purpose of passive footprintingrecognize the different types of footprintingidentify the goal of active footprintingidentify the term used for Google keywords to locate sensitive information on the Internetidentify tools used to help with Google Dork searchesrecognize how to locate a specific document on the Internet

-identify a tool used to locate devices connected to the Internetrecognize how to use Shodanrecognize tools used to locate IoT devices on the Internetidentify a website that can be used to search for subdomainsidentify the Google Dork used to manually locate subdomainsrecognize a tool in Kali Linux that can be used to search for subdomains
+identify a tool used to locate devices connected to the Internetrecognize tools used to locate IoT devices on the Internetrecognize how to use Shodanidentify the Google Dork used to manually locate subdomainsrecognize a tool in Kali Linux that can be used to search for subdomainsidentify a website that can be used to search for subdomains

 EARN A DIGITAL BADGE WHEN YOU COMPLETE THIS COURSE